buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``split_file``
     A function to convert pathnames into ``(branch, relative_pathname)`` tuples.
 Use this to explain your repository's branch-naming policy to :bb:chsrc:`SVNPoller`.
-This function must accept a single string and return a two-entry tuple.
-There are a few utility functions in :mod:`buildbot.changes.svnpoller` that can be used as a :meth:`split_file` function, see below for details.
+This function must accept a single string (the pathname relative to the repository) and return a two-entry tuple.
+There are a few utility functions in :mod:`buildbot.changes.svnpoller` that can be used as a :meth:`split_file` function; see below for details.

     The default value always returns ``(None, path)``, which indicates that all files are on the trunk.

     Subclasses of :bb:chsrc:`SVNPoller` can override the :meth:`split_file` method instead of using the ``split_file=`` argument.

 ``project``
     Set the name of the project to be used for the :bb:chsrc:`SVNPoller`.
-    This will then be set in any changes generated by the :bb:chsrc:`SVNPoller`, and can be used in a Change Filter for triggering particular builders.
+This will then be set in any changes generated by the :bb:chsrc:`SVNPoller`, and can be used in a :ref:`Change Filter <Change-Filters>` for triggering particular builders.

 ``svnuser``
     An optional string parameter.
 If set, the :option:`--user` argument will